native-ml/native-nn/README.md

 # native-nn
 a native(c++) neural network
-by Nick Pappas and <insert Aarom's name here>
+by Nick Pappas and Arom DeGraca